MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/configure-server-instance.md

 ---
-title: Dynamics NAV Server Configuration
+title: Microsoft Dynamics 365 Business Central Server Configuration
 description: Configure and modify settings in the Setup or Installed Microsoft Dynamics NAV Server using the Administration Console and PowerShell Cmdlets. ms.date: 02/13/2018 ms.tgt_pltfrm: na